 The basic fare for the Yamanote Line is 140 yen if you buy a paper ticket, or 133 yen if you use a pre-paid card such as Pasmo or Suica.

 There are 29 stations on the Yamanote Line, only 2 of which (Shin-Okubo and Mejiro) do not connect to other lines.

-The following is a list of Yamanote line connections in a clockwise (sotomawari) direction and, beneath each station, nearby Yamanote line attractions
+The following is a list of Yamanote line connections in a clockwise (sotomawari) direction.
+Listed beneath each station are nearby Yamanote line attractions.

-Tokyo Station (→ Keihin-Tohoku Line, Chuo Main Line, Keihin-Tohoku Line, Keiyo Line, Marunouchi Subway Line, Shinkansen [all major lines from Tokyo], Sobu Main Line, Tokaido Main Line, Yokosuka Line)
+Tokyo Station (→ Keihin-Tohoku Line, Chuo Main Line, Keiyo Line, Marunouchi Subway Line, Shinkansen [all major lines from Tokyo], Sobu Main Line, Tokaido Main Line, Yokosuka Line)

 Tamachi (→ Keihin-Tohoku Line)

 Shinagawa (→ Keihin-Tohoku Line, Keikyu Main Line, Tokaido Main Line, Tokaido Shinkansen, Yokosuka Line)

 Attractions near Shinagawa Station: Shinagawa shopping, hotel, and entertainment district, Shinagawa Kumin Park